How to whiten teeth at home—6 simple and effective tricks to try

 "The lower third of your face is the most important anti-aging tool," says Dr Uchenna Okoye, Clinical Director of London Smiling Dentist Group.
 "We invest in cleansers, the best eye creams, and moisturizers for our skin but we don't always look after our smile so well.”

 The good news?
-There’s a lot you can do to improve the appearance of your teeth, whether that’s investing in one of the best electric toothbrushes for effective cleaning or tweaking your diet to avoid the food and drinks that stain.
+There’s a lot you can do to improve the appearance of your teeth, whether that’s investing in one of the best electric toothbrushes for effective cleaning, or you can whiten teeth naturally by tweaking your diet to avoid the food and drinks that stain.
 Plus, unlike pricey, professional teeth-whitening treatments, these at-home methods won't cost you a fortune.

 How to whiten teeth at home